In rare cases, you might experience problems installing apps in Setapp. The installation fails, and the error message appears:

 As an alternative fix, you can move the Setapp folder from the Applications directory to Bin, then reinstall your Setapp apps.

 This creates a new Setapp folder with correct access privileges.
 Deleting the Setapp folder doesn't affect your user data: the newly installed apps will use the existing preferences that remain intact — until you decide to uninstall the apps.

-For more details, see "How do I quickly install my Setapp apps on another Mac?"
+For more details, see Install quickly your Setapp apps on another Mac